 Deal with what He reveals

-strong incentive to live a life of integrity as everything will be made obvious, if not in this life certainly when we stand before the Lord, for nothing is ever hidden from Him including our motives (Lk 8:17; 1 Cor 4:5; Heb 4:13).
+when we stand before the Lord, for nothing is ever hidden from Him including our motives (Lk 8:17; 1 Cor 4:5; Heb 4:13).
 We should humbly come before the Lord, allowing Him to expose the areas of our lives where sin is lurking and repent of it.
 "Your Word is a lamp...The entrance of your Word gives light..."
 (Ps 119:105,130).
 Why not pray this as a prayer, "Search me, O God, and know my heart...See if there is any offensive way in me..."
 (Ps 139:23,24).
-As God already knows what is within, David's was expressing his desire that God would point out anything that was sinful so he could repent of it.
+As God already knows what is within, David's was expressing his desire that God would point out anything that was sinful, so he could repent of it.
 Do I make myself vulnerable for the Holy Spirit to convict me of sin, be it thoughts, words or actions that are not God-honouring?

 The ‘private’ parts of our human bodies should not be displayed to anyone except our marriage partner or for specific medical reasons.
 Swimwear and clothing fashions often push the boundaries, revealing more than is appropriate and so giving rise to ungodly thoughts and desires in both males and females.
 Jesus said, even looking lustfully at a woman is mental adultery (Mt 5:27,28).
 Thus we must take control of our thoughts (Job 31:1; Rom 12:2; 2 Cor 10:5).